Suggested Sowing Rates

-EH1 contains wild flowers and grasses that are tolerant of semi-shade and is suitable for sowing beneath newly planted or established hedges and on woodland edges, rides and glades.
+EH1 contains wild flowers and grasses that are tolerant of semi-shade and is suitable for sowing beneath newly planted or established hedges, within orchards and on woodland edges, rides and glades.

 To prepare a seed bed first remove weeds using repeated cultivation.
 Cultivation close to established trees and shrubs can be damaging to their root systems so take care not to dig too deep, keeping disturbance to the minimum required to expose fresh soil.

 Seed is best sown in the autumn or spring but can be sown at other times of the year if there is sufficient warmth and moisture.
 The seed must be surface sown and can be applied by machine or broadcast by hand.
 To get an even distribution and avoid running out, divide the seed into two or more parts and sow in overlapping sections.
 Do not incorporate or cover the seed but firm in with a roll, or by treading, to give good soil/seed contact.

 First Year Management